ForestOfLight/Construct/README.md

 Gives you the Construct item.
 Use it to open the Construct menu.

 **Usage: `./construct`**
-Shows the construct form.
+Shows the Construct menu.
 Only available while **Canopy** is installed.

 ## Join the Community